UPDATED BY

 Founded by three veterans of Yale’s applied physics department, Quantum Circuits unveiled its testing facility in 2019.
 The cofounders are considered trailblazers in quantum computing with superconducting circuits, and the company is illustrative of the science-meeting-tech, academia-meeting-big-business cross-pollination that marks the quest for quantum supremacy.

-Toshiba’s Key Distribution program is working to solve security problems that quantum computers could potentially bring about.
+Toshiba’s Quantum Key Distribution program is working to solve security problems that quantum computers could potentially bring about.
 Toshiba’s quantum cryptography solutions have been in the works since 2003, when the company invested time at the Cambridge Research Laboratory of Toshiba Research Europe Limited.
-According to its website, Toshiba’s quantum key distribution was the first to reach over 100 kilometer of fiber as well as the first company exceeding 1 Mbit per second with a continuous key rate.
+According to its website, Toshiba’s quantum key distribution was the first to reach over 100 kilometers of fiber as well as the first company exceeding 1 Mbit per second with a continuous key rate.

 Quantinuum was formed by the merger between Honeywell Quantum Solutions and Cambridge Quantum.
 The company offers solutions for cybersecurity, natural language processing and machine learning.
 It also offers research partnerships that allow customers to access quantum computers.
 Some organizations Quantinuum has partnered with include Samsung, Nipton Steel and BMW.